Navid200/xDrip/docs/Nightscout/NS_Install.md

 ---

 **Phase 1**
+You will need 15-20 minutes to complete this.

 To continue the installation, go to the Google Cloud setup submenu and select item 1 "Install Nightscout Phase 1" and enter.
 It will take about 15 minutes for this step to complete.
 If SSH disconnects and you see a disconnect message, please reconnect and run Install Nightscout Phase 1 again.